The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 option client_encryption 'psk2' # psk for WPA or psk2 for WPA2

-option distance 1000 # maximum distance to AP, affects performances
+option distance 1000 # Maximum distance to AP, affects performances

 config net wirelessclientWAN

-option linux_name 'wlan0-sta' # verify the name, the client interface name could be named differently, like wlan1-sta
+option linux_name 'wlan0-sta' # Verify the name, the client interface name could be named differently, like wlan1-sta

-list protocols 'wan' # use wan to get Internet connectivity via DHCP
+list protocols 'wan' # Use 'wan' to get Internet connectivity via DHCP

-config net lm_hwd_openwrt_wan # this interface gets created by lime-hwd-openwrt-wan package in case an ethernet WAN port is detected
+config net lm_hwd_openwrt_wan # This interface gets created by lime-hwd-openwrt-wan package in case an ethernet WAN port is detected

-option autogenerated 'false' # this line specify that the configuration of the WAN ethernet port has been manually edited, creating an empty configuration for it and practically disabling it
+option autogenerated 'false' # Specify that the configuration of the WAN ethernet port has been manually edited,

 #########################################################